turksmathstuff/turksmathstuff.github.io/calcbc.md

 * [Daily Problem Set Videos 125-133](https://www.youtube.com/playlist?list=PL6iwkLfBjZixpMIxRGIO2j3Ku8ZSW5wf9)

 ## Notes 25
 These are not a part of Calc BC, so I'm not including them here.
 You've got enough to learn that's actually in the curriculum!
 These notes are about volume by shells and you can find them on [the Calc AB notes page](/calcab.md) if you want to check them out.
+(Scroll down to Notes 25 when you get there!)

 ## Notes 26
 Integration by Parts (IBP); when dv = dx; repeated IBP; the table method (rapid repeated IBP); IBP that loops.
 [Here](https://youtu.be/sUKi-B9Slu0), [here](https://youtu.be/JIaupndIq8c), and [here](https://youtu.be/ywHDuhgf4hQ) are three videos of examples of pretty much each type.
 For some reason the second video is the most popular...also, the integral of secant cubed is about as hard as an "easy" integral gets and it uses integration by parts.
 [Here's a video for that too...](https://youtu.be/6Q65gJfRj7g)